-53. If we do not generate adequate profits, we may not be able to maintain an adequate DRR for the NCDs issued pursuant to the Prospectus, which may have a bearing on the timely redemption of the NCDs by our Company.
+54. If we do not generate adequate profits, we may not be able to maintain an adequate DRR for the NCDs issued pursuant to the Prospectus, which may have a bearing on the timely redemption of the NCDs by our Company.

-Section 117C of the Act states that any company that intends to issue debentures must create a DRR to which adequate amounts shall be credited out of the profits of the company until the debentures are redeemed.
-The Ministry of Corporate Affairs has, through its circular dated April 18, 2002, (the "DRR Circular"), specified that the quantum of DRR to be created before the redemption liability actually arises in normal circumstances should be 'adequate' to pay the value of the debentures plus accrued interest, (if not already paid), till the debentures are redeemed and cancelled.
-The Circular however further specifies that, for NBFCs like our Company, (NBFCs which are registered with the RBI under section 45-IA of the RBI Act), the adequacy of the DRR will be 50% of the value of debentures issued through the public issue.
-Subsequently, on February 11, 2013, the MCA vide circular number 04/2013, reduced the DRR requirement for NBFCs which are registered with the RBI under section 45-IA of the RBI Act, 1934 to 25%.
-Accordingly our Company is required to create a DRR of 25.00% of the value of debentures issued through the public issue.
-As further clarified by the DRR Circular, the amount to be credited as DRR will be carved out of the profits of the company only and there is no obligation on the part of the company to create DRR if there is no profit for the particular year.
-Accordingly, if we are unable to generate adequate profits, the DRR created by us may not be adequate to meet the 25% of the value of the NCDs.
-As per the latest MCA circular number 04/2013, every company required to create or maintain DRR shall before the 30th day of April of each year, deposit or invest, as the case may be, a sum which shall not be less than 15.00% of the amount of its debentures maturing during the year ending on the 31st day of March, following any one or more of the following methods, namely:(a) in deposits with any scheduled bank, free from charge or lien (b) in unencumbered securities of the Central Government or of any State Government; (c) in unencumbered securities mentioned in clauses (a) to (d) and (ee) of section 20 of the Indian Trusts Act, 1882; (d) in unencumbered bonds issued by any other company which is notified under clause (f) of section 20 of the Indian Trusts Act, 1882.
-The amount deposited or invested, as the case may be, shall not be utilized for any purpose other than for the repayment of debentures maturing during the year referred to above, provided that the amount remaining deposited or invested, as the case may be, shall not at any time fall below 15.00% of the amount of debentures maturing during the 3lst day of March of that year.
+Section 71 of the Companies Act, 2013, read with Rule 18 made under Chapter IV of the Companies Act, 2013, requires any company that intends to issue debentures must create a DRR for the purpose of redemption of debentures, in accordance with the following conditions: (a) the DRR shall be created out of the profits of the company available for payment of dividend, (b) the DRR shall be equivalent to at least 50% of the amount raised through the debenture issue before debenture redemption commences, except in case of NBFCs registered with the RBI, wherein the adequacy of DRR will be 25% of the value of debentures issued through public issue, in accordance with the SEBI Debt Regulations.
+Accordingly our Company is required to create a DRR of 25% of the value of the NCDs issued through the Issue.
+In addition, as per Rule 18 (7) (e) under Chapter IV of the Companies Act, 2013, the amounts credited to DRR shall not be utilised by our Company except for the redemption of the NCDs.
+Every company required to create or maintain a DRR shall before the 30th day of April of each year, deposit or invest, as the case may be, a sum which shall not be less than 15% of the amount of its debentures maturing during the year ending on the 31st day of March, following any one or more of the following methods: (a) in deposits with any scheduled bank, free from charge or lien (b) in unencumbered securities of the Central Government or of any State Government; (c) in unencumbered securities mentioned in clauses (a) to (d) and (ee) of section 20 of the Indian Trusts Act, 1882; (d) in unencumbered bonds issued by any other company which is notified under clause (f) of section 20 of the Indian Trusts Act, 1882.
+The amount deposited or invested, as the case may be, shall not be utilized for any purpose other than for the repayment of debentures maturing during the year referred to above, provided that the amount remaining deposited or invested, as the case may be, shall not at any time fall below 15.00% of the amount of debentures maturing during the 31st day of March of that year.
 This may have a bearing on the timely redemption of the NCDs by our Company.

-54. There may be no active market for the NCDs on the retail debt market/capital market segment of the BSE.
+55. There may be no active market for the NCDs on the retail debt market/capital market segment of the BSE.
 As a result the liquidity and market prices of the NCDs may fail to develop and may accordingly be adversely affected.